You Can Get Free Credits Reports Each Year Without Having to Enroll for Expensive Services

-don't hand over credit card information for 'free' credit reports when you already qualify for truly free reports
+don't hand over credit card information for 'free' credit reports when you already qualify for truly free reports thanks to a federal law

 When Can I Get A Free Credit Report